Pitt-IshiharaLab/compressiontools/README.md

 3. Overwrite *formats-bsd-x.y.z.jar*  with the file of the same name, found in the link above.
 4. Restart Fiji and check that you can open *CQ1-compressed.tiff* under the `\images` folder in this repository.

 **Warning**: Avoid updating this Fiji installation or its Bio-Formats plugin as it can break the Jetraw image read capability.
 If this breaks, you will need to reinstall Fiji and repeat all the steps.
+A pro-tip for using Fiji is to keep an archive of a working Fiji installation.

+**Windows users**: If you're annoyed at how long it takes to decompress the Fiji zip file upon installation, consider using a free archive utility like [7zip](https://7-zip.org/download.html).
+It's much faster.

 #### 1.2 Compress images with Jetraw UI